Airy, creamy, fluffy… Heavy, sugary, watery…

 Gifford’s is already studying the students’ discoveries to see which ones it will pursue, including testing the market for pints by making that size for a private label.
 The leadership team is also meeting with packaging companies to find the right fit.
 Skilling said they plan to seek Colby students’ advice once they have design options.

-And the collaboration continues: Sam Pratico ’20, a science, technology, and society major, interned with Gifford’s this summer.
-Similar to what the Ice Dream Team did last summer, Associate Professor of Economics Tim Hubbard and his student researcher, Yuanyuan Dong ’20, used supermarket scanner data to investigate ice cream sales trends and Gifford’s place within that landscape.
+And the collaboration continues: Sam Pratico ’20, a science, technology, and society major, interned with Gifford’s last summer.
+Similar to what the Ice Dream Team did, Associate Professor of Economics Tim Hubbard and his student researcher, Yuanyuan Dong ’20, used supermarket scanner data to investigate ice cream sales trends and Gifford’s place within that landscape.
 This was a deeper dive into the dataset.

 Noble said she hopes to get more companies of all industries and sizes to engage with Colby students and faculty.
 “Gifford’s is the first of many,” she said.
 Conversations are ongoing that would establish a partnership between DavisConnects and Bangor Savings Bank.